ObenaufLab/CaTCH/README.md

 CGAT    treatmentA_2
 ```

-- For the compiling of figures, a file listing the samples to be included in the report (in the desired order), as well as the respective treatment/condition and the desired display colour.
+- For colour-coding figures in the report, a file listing the samples to be included in the report (in the desired order), as well as the respective treatment/condition and the desired display colour.
+Unlike the demultiplexing table, the conditions table is *not optional*.
 It must consist of 3 named columns: "Sample", "Treatment", "Colour".
-Colour must be in an R-compatible string format.
-For a list of recognized colours, refer here: http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf .
+Colour must be in an R-compatible string format, such as these: http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf .

 ```
 Sample  Treatment   Colour